2ndsleep/2ndsleep.github.io/_drafts/basics/cloud_intro/procedures/2023-08-01-cloud-sign-up.md

 ## Whoops, I Closed My Browser

-If signed up and then closed your browser and can't remember how to get back, you simply go to [`portal.azure.com`](https://portal.azure.com) which you'll probably memorize after working with this for a few days.
+If you signed up and then closed your browser and can't remember how to get back, you simply go to [`portal.azure.com`](https://portal.azure.com) which you'll probably memorize after working with this for a few days.